Hang-Jiayu/PyDB/README.md

 # PyDB
-A Python based JSON database.
+A database base on JSON by Python.

 This is not the final result, it is constantly updating!